fuminoritanizawa/webpage/content/authors/admin/_index.md

   </p>

   <p>
-    I’m always open to new collaborations or opportunities -- feel free to reach out!
+    I’m always open to new collaborations or opportunities&mdash;feel free to reach out!
   </p>

   <p>